jordimarimon/ts-ast-parser/packages/comment/GRAMMAR.md

 # Grammar

+> **Note**
+> This still a work in progress.
+There may be a lot of ambiguities in the grammar.
+Also, the parser doesn't yet fully
+> support all the features in JSDoc and TSDoc specs.

 This document explains the formal grammar that is able to generate a documentation comment.

 The grammar is inspired on the [JSDoc 3](https://jsdoc.app/index.html) spec and the [TSDoc](https://tsdoc.org/) spec.